webdev-dave/reddit-museum/README.md

 ## Potential Extra Features

-- merge and multiple subreddits of similar genres in same "genre page"
+- merge multiple subreddits of similar genres in same "genre page"
 - change image resolution from default
 - download img button
 - optimize hidden gallery images to only load after the rest of the visible page has completed loading
 - create a weekly newsletter sent via email that curates all the top art from each genre
+- figure out how to read most prominent color in a given image (or secondary) and automatically make background color that color in fullScreenMode

 ## Details and Specs